JTharsini/Java-8-Lambda-Basics/Notes.md

 Greeting g = ()-> SoS("Hello World!!");
 Greeting g = new HelloWorldGreeting();

--Lambda behaves like implementation of the interface, by just implementing the single method that interface has.
+-Lambda behaves like implementation of the interface, by just implementing the single method that interface has(without creating objects for that).
 Interface implementation on the otherhand implements the whole interface
 -Lambda is kind of shortcut to create annonymous inner class with single method

+-Creating interfaces is extra work.
+There are common type of functionalities needed to be implemented. java.util.function package contains such functional interfaces